zapman449/monitorama_2016_notes/Tue08__Metrics.are.for.Chumps__by_James.Fryman.md

                             * Troubleshoot at OSI model level.
                             * Help people.
                             * Build out overview of the system
-                                * Even if it's ugly, horrible or rudimentry.
+                                * Even if it's ugly, horrible or rudimentary.
                                 * Do yourself a favor and work on data flows
-                            * Find the choke points: ELB< Nginx, App code, App-aaS, mongo, db, etc)
+                            * Find the choke points: ELB, Nginx, App code, App-aaS, mongo, db, etc)
                             * Take a Baseline measurement
                                 * Start with common benchmark